 16 Point Check List of What to Look for in Cat Food

-Commercial cat foods, both dry kibble and wet cat food, come in all kinds of recipes formulated by companies keen to dominate the pet food market.
+Commercial cat foods come in all kinds of recipes formulated by companies keen to dominate the pet food market.
 The virtues of these cat foods will be plastered across their marketing.
-It is left to the consumer to plow through this information and the ingredients lists to determine what is best for their cat.
-In this article we point out, in layman’s terms, what to look for in cat food and we provide a useful tool for our viewers.
+It is left to the consumer to plod through this information and the ingredients lists to determine what is best for their cat.
+In this article we point out, in layman’s terms, what to look for in cat food.
+We also provide a useful infographic tool for our viewers.

 Dry vs Wet

 Whether cat owners should be buying dry cat food as opposed to wet, or visa versa is not the aim of this discussion.
 In our view, both have merit, and both can have flaws.

 A quality cat food will be a well-balanced meat-based formula providing all the nutritional requirements that cats require, without the inclusion of harmful additives.

 The Cat Food Advisor Team have researched and analyzed countless cat foods.
 By reading the ingredient’s lists of the different products it is a relatively simple task to determine which offers the best cat nutrition.